sandshrewmetaprotocols/metashrew/SPECIFICATION.md

 f(chaindata, height) → metaprotocol_state
 ```

-Where the same function applied to the same inputs always produces the same output, regardless of when or where it's executed.
+Where the same function applied to the same inputs always produces the same output, regardless of when or where it is executed.

 ---